How to Live as a Christian

 The Greatest of These Is Love

 After his dramatic conversion, Paul of Tarsus was both a preacher who reached many for Christ and a prolific writer.
-In his first letter to the Christians who lived in Corinth (Greece), he outlined a pattern for selflessness that is a model for every Christian.
+In his first letter to the followers of Jesus who lived in Corinth (Greece), he outlined a pattern for selflessness that is a model for the Christ-like life.

 Transforming Our Minds

 Paul tells us in the book of Romans (12:2) not to conform to the image of the world, but to be transformed by the renewing of our minds.
-In his letter to the Christians in Philippi (Greece), he tells us how we can accomplish this:
+In his letter to the followers of Jesus in Philippi (Greece), he tells us how we can accomplish this:

 The Fruit of the Spirit

-In John 15, Jesus talks about abiding in Him so that we bear much fruit.
-In his letter to the Christians in Galatia (a city in what is now Turkey), Paul describes the attributes of people who have devoted themselves to life in the Spirit:
+In John 15, Jesus talks about abiding in Him so that we can bear fruit for Him.
+In his letter to the followers of Jesus in Galatia (a city in what is now Turkey), Paul describes the attributes of people who have devoted themselves to life in the Spirit:

 The Purpose of Problems

-Jesus taught us, and all of the letters of the apostles confirm, that we can expect to have problems in our lives; becoming a Christian is no shield from the troubles people face in life.
+Jesus taught us, and all of the letters of the apostles affirm, that we can expect to have problems in our lives; becoming a follower of Jesus is not a shield from the troubles people face in life.
 In the book of James, however, we are given a new way to look at our problems.
-They can be great opportunities for growth;
+They can be great opportunities for growth.

 Growing in Your Faith